greenscreens-io/webcomponents/README.md

 The library code is made with ECMAScript 2022 (ES13) standard using static class initializers and other modern browser features.

-NOTE 1: Safari browser v16.2 is not fully supported.
-ECMAScript 2022 (ES13) static class initializers are available in Safari Technology Preview, which might become available in the next release (16.3?!).
+NOTE 1: Safari browser v16.5 is not fully supported.
+ECMAScript 2022 (ES13) static class initializers are not available in Safari.

 NOTE 2: Firefox currently does not support HTMLElement.computedStyleMap().
 Features as automatic field text case conversion and keyboard accessibility navigation are not supported.